andreKiona/andrekiona/README.md

 ---

 I am an Electronics Engineer currently working as an Aerospace Technologist.
-I specialize in front-end development, embedded firmware, PLC automation, and custom PCB design using KiCad.
-My journey into engineering began in 2019, and in 2021 I dove deep into programming through self-teaching.
+I specialize in full-stack development, embedded firmware, PLC automation, and custom PCB design using KiCad.
+My journey into engineering began in 2019, and in 2021 I dove deep into programming through self-teaching, and more.
+I also work with Delta PLC as well as other PLC Manufactory type as well and I built project to control the temperature, controlling of valves and more

-Since then, I've built everything from tag readers to POS systems, real-time chat apps to video call interfaces, and embedded firmware for microcontrollers like the 8051 and STM32.
+Since then, I've built everything from tag readers to POS systems, real-time chat apps to video call interfaces, and embedded firmware for microcontrollers like the 8051, STM32, ESP32.
 I enjoy combining hardware with software, building solutions that are practical and scalable.

 Beyond work, I explore the use of Flutter for business apps like SwiftPOS, and contribute to smart home automation ideas that make electronics more accessible and affordable.